-There are great deals to be found both online and clipping from the newspaper.
+There are great deals to be found both online and cutting from the newspaper.
 But online coupons might have a bit of an edge.

 A quick search for coupons online retailers are offering that you can apply at checkout is the first step to saving all that dough.

-“Consumers looking for the best deals this holiday season have a number of codes and deals from many popular e-retailers freely available online.
+“Consumers looking for the best deals this holiday season have several codes and deals from many popular e-retailers freely available online.
 Start by checking out comparison sites like PriceSpider.com to compare prices and read customer reviews,” says Smith.

 But don’t be fooled by “free shipping.”
 “When browsing for coupons, skip on the free shipping ones.
 Most sites are already offering this during the holidays,” says Smith.